Use Cases.

 — Market & Sector Forecasts

-Tariffs, industrial policy, sanctions, and compliance environments that influence operational risk, margin pressure, and investment timing.— Geopolitical Risk Forecasts
+Tariffs, industrial policy, sanctions, and compliance environments that affect margins, operational exposure, and investment decisions.— Geopolitical Risk Forecasts

-Political transitions, regional instability, and great-power tensions that affect exposure, supply-chain routes, and market access.— Technology & Disruption Forecasts
+Political transitions, regional instability, and great-power tensions that influence supply chains, market access, operational exposure, and strategic investment decisions.— Technology & Disruption Forecasts

 — Strategic Outcome Scenarios

-Modeling the most likely outcomes of major strategic moves — such as market entry, expansion, re-branding, restructuring, or capital allocation — and translating those outcomes into implications for competitive position, financial exposure, and long-term trajectory.— External Shift Scenarios
+Modeling the most likely outcomes of major strategic moves such as market entry, expansion, restructuring, or major capital allocation decisions.— External Shift Scenarios

-Modeling the most probable outcomes of regulatory change, market realignment, policy shifts, technological disruption, or supply-chain tension — and assessing how those shifts may reshape demand, margins, compliance exposure, and strategic options.— Geopolitical Flashpoint Scenarios
+Modeling how regulatory change, market realignment, policy shifts, or supply-chain disruption may reshape demand, margins, and strategic options.— Geopolitical Flashpoint Scenarios

-Modeling how competitors, partners, customers, and broader markets are likely to respond or reposition as conditions change — revealing risks to share, opportunities for advantage, and emerging dynamics that shape strategic posture. -
+Modeling how competitors, partners, and markets are likely to reposition as conditions evolve — and what it means for market share, margins, and strategic positioning. -

-Simulations test how systems and strategies hold up under stress — revealing where operations, supply chains, capital frameworks, or cost structures bend, break, or hold — before real pressure arrives.
-Use cases include:
+Simulations test how organizations hold up under disruption and shock — exposing where operations, strategies, supply chains, investment models, or financial structures fail, adapt, or transform before real pressure arrives.

 — Shock Propagation Models